 - In its homeland – Japan, China and Taiwan – knotweed doesn’t cause anywhere near as much harm and damage as it does out of its natural context.
 This is because it has plenty of natural predators like fungal pathogens and insects.
 Sadly it doesn’t have any over here.

-- It shed its leaves in winter and looks completely dead.
+- It sheds its leaves in winter and looks completely dead.
 But don’t be fooled.
 It’ll be back in spring.

-- The plant is immune to burning.
+- The plant is practically immune to burning.
 Phoenix-like, it rises from the ashes.

 - Japanese knotweed treatment and management costs the economy millions of pounds every year.
 A DEFRA analysis estimated an astonishing country-wide price tag of £1.5 billion for its control.

 - Experts estimate the cost of keeping it under control could be adding 10% or more to construction and development projects.

 - The Japanese knotweed rhizome is knotty and brown, with a surface a bit like bark.
 Inside it’s orange-brown-yellow.

 - Survey data suggests that there’s at least one infestation for every ten square kilometres of Britain.

 - The plant has managed to spread right across the UK since its import as an exotic garden dweller in the 1800s.

 - London’s 2012 Olympics site was riddled with the stuff and the developers spent four years getting it under control.